dmbarbour/wikilon/docs/AboutAO.md

          assuming typical (stack*ext) environment
         ~

 Each definition has the form `@word definition`, starting at the beginning of a line.
 It's a simple SP (32) between the word and definition.
 A definition continues until the end of a file or until the next definition starts.
 There is no risk of ambiguity: ABC does not and will not use `@` for anything.
 There are no constraints on the order of definitions, and a later definition of a word will overwrite an earlier definition.

-A multi-dictionary context might be exported as an directory or archive, containing one file per dictionary.

-Use file suffix **.ao**, or `text/vnd.org.awelon.aodict` in context of an HTTP transfer.
+For multi-dictionary contexts, we'll use one file per named dictionary, and we leverage directory structure just a little such that dictionary `foo.bar` uses file `foo/bar.ao`.

-## Developing AO
+## Development of AO

+### Editable Views

 Editing dictionary files by hand is feasible.
 But it's also a chore.
 Outside of early development (e.g. bootstrapping), I wouldn't recommend it to anyone.
 Dictionaries are optimally manipulated through projectional editor systems.
 The Forth-like [claw](CommandLine.md) view is suitable for a minimal text-only input, and is a fair bit more legible than AO.
 But Awelon project's [application models](ApplicationModel.md) are based on richer development environments.

 An interesting possibility for filesystem integration is to use a *FUSE* (Filesystem in Userspace) view, perhaps operating via the web service.
 If done properly, this could simplify integration with emacs, vim, and other nice text editors.

+### Sharing and Composing AO

+The dictionary is the unit of sharing in AO.
+This

+If there is need to do so, it is not difficult to extract a minimum useful dictionary for a given application.
+We take some initial set of words, then compute a transitive closure including attributive metadata (such that for `word` we also include `word.doc` and `word.type`).
+A copy of a dictionary may be disconnected from any further updates to the origin.

+ it should be sufficient to share a URL or similar.

+To share an AO program requires sharing a dictionary, or at least part of one.
+It is not difficult to compute a transitive closure of all the relevant words for a given program, and export just that subset.

+.
+This context will frequently be implicit in the communication medium.
+For example, in a web service, the dictionary would be held by our server.
+Composing AO programs encounters challenges when there are name conflicts.
+In that case, we may need to translate, renaming words with conflicting definitions before integration.
+A multi-dictionary evaluation context shifts the concern to conflict between dictionary names.

+To simplify sharing, one goal is to reduce renaming.
+This can be achieved by de-facto standardization of names, a centralized name registry (like a code wiki), simple naming schema (e.g. use domain name in dictionary name), secure hashes, random GUIDs, etc..

+Another challenge surrounding sharing is update propagation.
+As much as possible, we'll want to share immutable or monotonic dictionaries that simplify caching.
+But ultimately a lot of [application models](ApplicationModel.md) rely on mutable dictionaries.

+## Securing AO

+Potentially, we might stow to a named dictionary, e.g. `{%resourceId@stowage}`.
+In this case, we may wish to include an HMAC in our resource IDs.

+We might stow to a separate dictionary, e.g. `{%resourceId@stowage}`.
+For a shared stowage dictionary, we may need to address security concerns (perhaps by including a small HMAC in the resource ID).

 ## Futures and Promises?